These instructions apply to the Tesla Model 3 (2017-2024).

 Do I need a tool?

-In the Service / Controls menu on the central display (exact wording varies by software version).
+In the Service / Controls area of the central display.
+The exact wording varies by software version, so follow the on-screen prompts through to the end.